Frequently Asked Questions

 When is the deadline for nominations?

-The nomination period for the 2023 edition of the UNHCR Nansen Refugee Award has now closed.
-Nominations for 2024 will open in January.
+The nomination period for the 2024 edition of the UNHCR Nansen Refugee Award is now open and will run from January 24 until March 20, 2024.

 How do I obtain a nomination form?